-There were 908 civil partnerships formed in England and Wales in 2017, an increase of 2.0% compared with 2016; this is the second annual increase since the introduction of marriages of same-sex couples was announced in 2013.
+There were 956 civil partnerships formed in England and Wales in 2018, an increase of 5.3% compared with 2017; this is the third annual increase following a large decrease between 2013 and 2015 after the introduction of marriages of same-sex couples in 2014.

-Almost two-thirds (66%) of all civil partnerships formed in 2017 were between men.
+Nearly two-thirds (65%) of all civil partnerships formed in 2018 were between men, a similar proportion to the previous year (66%).

 Statistics on marriages which took place in England and Wales which include figures on cohabitation before marriage.
 The cohort analyses provide statistics on the proportion of men and women who have ever married or remarried by certain ages by year of birth.